 - Check whether your PowerPoint slides have been loaded onto the computer, and make sure they load properly.
 You don’t want reminders to register MS-Office or install critical updates popping up just as you are about to begin speaking (it happens more often than you think!).
 If you are provided with a remote clicker, familiarise yourself with the controls, and test its range.
 If you’re using your own clicker, this is the time plug it it and set it up.

 - If you are speaking from a podium or a table with a fixed microphone, it’s a good idea to find out how to turn it on, and whether it is adjustable.

-- The panel chair is responsible for introducing you to the audience, but you should not assume that they have been given all the information they need, so it’s a good idea to get in touch with them before the presentation.
+- Not all conferences have a panel chair, but when there is one, it’s a good idea to get know them before the presentation.
+The panel chair is responsible for introducing you to the audience, but you should not assume that they have been given all the information they need, so make sure you introduce yourself in time.
 (Note to panel chairs: this is a great opportunity to ask how to pronounce presenters’ names!)